zsteinkamp/steinkamp.us/pages/posts/2015-10-17-autechre-mezzanine-in-sf.md

 ---
 layout: post
 title: Autechre @ Mezzanine in SF
-date: '2015-10-17 07:00:00'
+date: "2015-10-17 07:00:00"
 thumbnail: /images/autechre.jpg
 ---

 While mindlessly surfing the internet I stumbled across [Autechre's website](http://autechre.ws/) and saw they were planning a North American tour.
 The San Francisco date was coming right up on October 16, 2015.
 Well heck yes I was going to go!
 Anyone who has listened to music with me knows that Autechre is #1 on my list.
 So I got in touch with a couple of Ae-friendly friends.
 It happened that Ben was as excited to go as I was, so I got us some tickets.
 Good thing I jumped on them, since the show sold out that week.

 I drove up to Ben's house in San Francisco, stopping for a quick charge at Peter Pan BMW service center near SFO. $10 for a charge -- ouch!
 But better that than have to find a place in the city or on the way home.
-My car could *maybe* have done the round trip on one charge, but I'd rather not be stranded.
+My car could _maybe_ have done the round trip on one charge, but I'd rather not be stranded.

 ANyhow, I got to Ben's at about 8pm.
 We hung out for a bit, walked to get some food, and made our way to the show at a club called Mezzanine.
 Doors were at 8:30, and the first of two openers started at 9.
 We got there about 9:30, right in the heat of DJ Rob Hall's set.
 He was playing some great music that I'd never heard.
 The place wasn't quite filled up, but it was still early.